 Regarded as a desert Island ingredient that does it all, jojoba is not actually an oil, but rather a liquid wax ester.
-Because of this, it chemically resembles the oil our skin naturally produces.
-This means that jojoba oil is biomimetic, functioning similar to human sebum (oil), making it nature’s perfect moisturizer.
+But don’t let that scare you.
+Because of this, jojoba oil chemically resembles the oil our skin naturally produces and does not clog pores.
+Jojoba oil is biomimetic, functioning similar to human sebum (oil), making it nature’s perfect moisturizer.

 2. Rosehip Seed Oil Comedogenic Rating 1

 This rosy red powerhouse of an oil is quickly rising in popularity due to its wealth of skin beneficial properties.
-Obtained from the seeds and skin of the rosehip fruit that grows on the rose bush (yes, rose bushes produce fruit) rosehip seed oil is considered a dry oil, sinking into skin effortlessly.
-It’s rich in omega-6 linoleic fatty acid and contains rejuvenating beta-carotene, also known as pro-vitamin A, along with vitamin E and phytosterols.
+Obtained from the seeds and skin of the rosehip fruit that grows on the rose bush (yes, rose bushes produce fruit), rosehip seed oil is considered a dry oil, sinking into skin effortlessly without clogging pores.
+Plus, it’s rich in omega-6 linoleic fatty acid and rejuvenating beta-carotene, also known as pro-vitamin A, along with corrective vitamin E and phytosterols.

 3. Grape Seed Oil Comedogenic Rating 1

 Who would have guessed that a byproduct of the wine industry would end up being an A-list player in your skincare routine?
-Grape seed oil is one of the best non-comedogenic oils high in linoleic acid, with a whopping average of 70% omega-6 linoleic acid, making it ideal for oily, acne-prone, and anyone susceptible to pore congestion.
+Grape seed oil is one of the best non-comedogenic oils that’s also high in linoleic acid, with a whopping average of 70% omega-6 linoleic acid, making it ideal for oily, acne-prone or anyone prone to clogged pores.
 Grape seed oil is known for its sebum-regulating benefits and contains a plethora of skin nourishing antioxidants such as vitamin E.

 4. Black Cumin Seed Oil Comedogenic Rating 2